 If possible, you should pay your entire balance off in full each month.
 If you’re unable to meet that standard, experts recommend keeping your credit card balances less than 30% of your available credit, or your credit score will likely drop.

-Like I said before, building credit in high school may not be your top priority.
+Like I said before, building credit at 18 may not be your top priority.
 That said, if you think you’re ready to prove just how responsible you are, you can begin to set yourself up for financial freedom in your future by learning how to build credit now.